 The royals are just like any other family, which means they all have nicknames for each other.
 Here are seven royal nicknames we bet you've never heard before.

 What Kate calls Princess Charlotte

-During a visit to Belfast, Kate was chatting to blogger Laura-Ann in Belfast, where she had joined the crowds to greet the Duke and Duchess of Cambridge along with her two-year-old son.
+During a visit to Belfast a few years ago, Kate was chatting to blogger Laura-Ann in Belfast, where she had joined the crowds to greet the Prince and Princess of Wales along with her two-year-old son.
 When Laura-Ann mentioned she had another, older son, Bertie, who's four, Kate Middleton commented that he's nearly the same age as "Lottie".

 What Prince George calls Williams